 Smoke Trails on a Burning River

 The truth is, I don’t know how to pray.
-The words, they just don’t come.
-If you can feel me like I feel you, you know my heart, and maybe you can see it, too.
+The words evaporate before they are words.
+But if you feel me like I feel you, you know my heart, and maybe you can see it, too.
 I’d imagine it’s burnt black, because there is a scalding vat of iron in my chest, and I haven’t slept, Ma, I haven’t slept for eight days.

 Rise Again, a Sailor to Destroy